 If you already receive either the NZ superannuation or Veteran’s pension, are over 65 before you leave NZ and meet the age criteria for the Australian Age Pension, you can continue to receive your NZ payments for up to 26 weeks after leaving NZ.
 If you don’t meet the Australian Age Pension criteria your payments will stop the day after you leave NZ.

-You should check what you will be paid in Australia before you leave NZ as it may be less than what you are currently been paid especially if:
+You should check what you will be paid in Australia before you leave NZ as it may be less than what you are currently paid especially if:

 Whether you are paid in Australia will depend on the outcome of your application for the Australian Age Pension, which includes an income and asset test.

-To see if your NZ payments will continue for more than 26 weeks after leaving NZ you must apply for the NZ Superannuation or Veteran’s Pension to be paid to you in Australia.
+To see if your NZ payments will continue for more than 26 weeks after you leave NZ, you must apply for the NZ Superannuation or Veteran’s Pension to be paid to you in Australia.

-To do this you need to apply for an Australian Age Pension through your local Centrelink office within 26 weeks of leaving NZ.
+You need to apply for an Australian Age Pension through your local Centrelink office as soon as possible and within 26 weeks of leaving NZ.

 If Centrelink grants you an Australian Age Pension, they will send you an NZ application form to complete so Senior Services International can work out whether you will continue to be paid and how much you will receive.